 - MRI or CT scan: Magnetic resonance imaging or computed tomography are sometimes necessary to determine the condition of the bone and soft tissues.

 - Lab tests: A blood test may be necessary to determine which kind of arthritis you have.
 If rheumatoid arthritis is suspected, you may be referred to a rheumatologist.

 Initial treatment of foot and ankle arthritis is usually nonsurgical, and treatment options vary.

 - Physical therapy.
-Specific exercises can help increase range of motion and flexibility, as well as help strengthen the muscles in your foot and ankle.
+Specific exercises, which your OSI orthopedic specialist will recommend, can help increase range of motion and flexibility, as well as help strengthen the muscles in your foot and ankle.

 If your pain causes disability and is not relieved with nonsurgical options, your OSI doctor will discuss the following surgical options:

 - Arthroscopic debridement

 Most OSI patients experience pain relief and improved quality of life after surgery.
 Full recovery can take from 4 to 9 months, depending on how severe your condition was.
 Foot and ankle surgery can be painful, and you can expect discomfort.
 However, with follow up from of your caring and compassionate OSI team, you should be able to resume your normal daily routine within 3 or 4 months.